 Getting back to the claim that millions of years is “not enough time.”
 There is no genetic or mathematical analysis to back up this conjecture.
 What types of genetic changes are required for whale evolution?
 How unlikely or likely are they?

 Consider a paper published in PLOS Computational Biology, “The Time Scale of Evolutionary Innovation.”
 The authors explore how long it should take for evolution to make a complex coordinated change to a sequence.
 They find that mutation alone would be little different from creating a completely fresh sequence each time using random letters, but that if natural selection is acting to “regenerate” the original sequence, and if the original sequence happens to be near the target, then evolution is much more likely to make the transition.
 This should be common sense, I think.
-Note the core result: a sequence of length L requiring only k specific coordinated changes will require Lk+1 trials.
+Note a key result: a sequence of length L requiring only k specific coordinated changes will require at most Lk+1 trials.
 They describe this as “polynomial” because it is polynomial in L but it is exponential in k, and that means the time required grows very quickly with just a little bit of complexity.
 For example, analysis by Durrett and Schmidt calculated that the time required for just two specific coordinated mutations to co-occur in our human ancestors (assuming neither is harmful on its own) would have been over 200 million years.
 Mike Behe then found a factor of 30 they missed, implying it would take more like 6 billion years.*